Scheduled MonumentsEnglandBowl barrow south of Rivar Copse: part of a barrow cemetery on Inkpen Hill

 What is Bowl barrow south of Rivar Copse: part of a barrow cemetery on Inkpen Hill?

-Bowl barrow south of Rivar Copse is a Bronze Age burial mound forming part of a barrow cemetery on Inkpen Hill in Berkshire.
+Bowl barrow south of Rivar Copse is a Bronze Age burial mound forming part of the barrow cemetery on Inkpen Hill in Berkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012422.

 Who is responsible for protecting Bowl barrow south of Rivar Copse: part of a barrow cemetery on Inkpen Hill?